naughty27/git-github/README.md

 # git-github
-This is only for leaarn.
+This is only for learn.